Our programs get things started

 Big Brothers Big Sisters of San Diego County provides one-to-one mentoring through three umbrellas of programming: (1) Community-based Mentoring, (2) Site-based Mentoring, (3) Workplace-based Mentoring.
-Across programs, the foundational model remains the same: one child (“Little”) is intentionally “matched” with an adult volunteer (“Big”) in a long-term, professionally supported mentoring relationship.
-And no matter when a child enters a program, there’s no limit to where he or she can go.
+Across all programs, the foundational model remains the same: one child (“Little”) is intentionally “matched” with an adult volunteer (“Big”) in a long-term, professionally supported mentoring relationship.
+And no matter at what age a child enters a program, there’s no limit to where he or she can go.

 Community-Based Mentoring is the traditional Big Brothers Big Sisters’ program, where Bigs and Littles get together on their own to share fun activities they both enjoy.
 The Community Program is flexible to accommodate a variety of schedules.
-Volunteers must meet with a child from 2-5 hours, 2-4 times a month for a minimum of one year.
+Volunteers must meet with a child at least 2 times a month for 2-4 hours each time for a minimum of one year.

-An assortment of activity options and ideas are provided along with the training and support of a professional Big Brother Big Sisters Match Support Specialist to ensure a positive experience for both the child and volunteer.
+To ensure a positive experience for both the child and volunteer, an assortment of activity options and ideas are provided along with the training and support of a professional Big Brother Big Sisters Match Support Specialist.
 Getting together is a great time for both the Big and the Little.
 It doesn’t require a special occasion or expensive activities; just a few hours every month to share the simple things you already like to do.

 Some Bigs meet their Littles on the weekends.
 Others get together with their Littles in the evenings.
 Each match is unique and develops a schedule that works for them.

-Bigs and Littles in the Site-Based Programs enjoy activities on site at the school or community center, such as playing on the playground, playing board games, making crafts, working on program specific curriculum, or just spending time talking together.
+Bigs and Littles in the Site-Based Program enjoy activities on site at the school, such as playing on the playground, playing board games, making crafts, or just spending time talking together.
 Sessions include one-on-one activities that facilitate character building and relationship development, as well as having fun.
 A Big Brothers Big Sisters staff member is on location for all program sessions to facilitate and support the matches.

-Operation Bigs and High School Bigs meet with their Littles on the same day each week for one hour, during the school year.
+Operation Bigs volunteers meet with their Littles on the same day each week for one hour, during the school year.

 Bigs and Littles in the Workplace-Based Programs enjoy activities on site at the corporate office.
 Beyond School Walls meets with their Littles at the Corporate host site twice a month for 1.5 hours, during the school year.